atlasphp/Atlas.Orm/docs/relationships.md

 related records of a particular type.

-In the following example, a `comments` table has a `commentable_id` column as the foreign key value, but is restricted to "issue" values on a discriminator column named `commentable`.
+In the following example, a `comments` table has a `commentable_id` column as the foreign key value, but is restricted to "video" values on a discriminator column named `commentable`.

 ```php